-As part of the Global Distinction Program World View is providing grants funded by UNC National Resource Centers and World View donors for community college faculty to create global modules for courses they teach.
-A module is a self-contained unit that infuses global content, context and connections into the course.
+As part of the Global Distinction Program UNC World View is providing grants funded by UNC National Resource Centers and UNC World View donors for community college faculty to create global modules for courses they teach.
+A module is a self-contained unit that infuses global content, context, and connections into the course.
 Key elements of a module are global learning outcomes, global learning activities and resources.

 Individual instructors may apply to create a module for a course they teach.
 They will receive $750 upon completion of the module.
 EMAIL PROPOSALS TO: firstname.lastname@example.org.

 Apply now for the 2022-2023 grant cycle!
 Click here to download.

 - Global Distinction Grant Application open: July 15, 2022